harjashanpanesar/Induction-program-/README.md

 After completing the English test, we appeared for the Maths Proficiency Test, where we were required to solve basic numericals.
 This helped assess our mathematical knowledge .

 After successfully completing both tests, we concluded our day and returned home.

+DAY-3

+The third day of our college induction program was both informative and engaging, offering us deeper insight into college life, clubs, human values, and technical learning.

+The day began as per schedule with all students gathering in the auditorium at 8:30 AM.
+The session opened with a prayer, where we remembered and thanked God.
+This moment of reflection set a peaceful and respectful tone for the rest of the day.

+Following the prayer, the first lecture was conducted by the Cosmic Club.
+The speakers provided detailed information about the various events, programs, and activities organized by the club throughout the academic year.
+We were introduced to exciting competitions such as Bhangra, Apex, Akme, and many others.
+These events were said to be held branch-wise and included participation from various engineering disciplines, colleges, and even schools.
+It gave us a clear picture of how vibrant and active the cultural scene of the college is.

+The next lecture was delivered by Dr. Priya Darshini Madam, who continued with Part 2 of the session on Universal Human Values.
+This time, she discussed important life aspects such as relationships, money, rights, and mutual understanding.
+Her session also focused on the concept of happiness, and she shared some results of depression tests conducted among students, highlighting the emotional challenges that youth often face.
+Her talk encouraged us to be more self-aware and compassionate in our interactions.

+After these sessions, we had a lunch break from 12:30 PM to 1:30 PM, providing us some time to refresh and prepare for the next segment of the day.

+The post-lunch session started with a lecture by Professor Jaswant Singh, the Head of the Coding Department.
+He shared insightful knowledge about the importance of coding in fields like mechanical engineering and robotics.
+He began by engaging students with questions such as why they chose this particular field, which led to a healthy and polite discussion.
+He then introduced us to various programming languages and explained the basic system requirements for different coding applications relevant to our field.
+His session helped us understand the growing significance of digital skills in engineering careers.

+This was the final lecture for the day.
+After its conclusion, we returned to our homes, feeling more informed and inspired.